marlyocat/cognixus/README.md

     3. Run the command "terraform apply"

-    4. Run the command "terraform output nodejs_public_ips" to get the public ip of the nodejs application
+    4. Run the command "terraform output nodejs_public_ips" to get the public ip of the nodejs ecs instance

-    5. Access the ec2 instance and run the commands below
-        - "sudo k3s kubectl create ns nodejs"
-        - "sudo k3s kubectl apply -f deployment.yaml -n nodejs"
-        - "sudo k3s kubectl apply -f service.yaml -n nodejs"
+    5. Navigate to the directory "cd tasks/task2/nodejs/terraform/ansible"

+    6. Run the script "./run_ansible_playbook.sh" to deploy the nodejs application

-    6. Access the url "http://<nodejs_public_ip>:30100" in your web browser to see the nodejs application
+    7. Access the url "http://<nodejs_public_ip>:30100" in your web browser to see the nodejs application

 #### Teardown